Dead Moon Circus: JunJun

 In the anime, she often speaks with a hard edge.
 She tends to dress in biker outfits outside of her circus uniform even though she is never shown to ride a motorbike.
 She likes to let her targets attain their dreams before she takes their dream mirrors which may be an oddball reference to the mothering aspect of the goddess Juno.
 She always summons male lemures; the only one of the Quartet to do so.

-She is voiced by Kumiko Watanabe, and by Yuuko Hara in Crystal film, Sailor Moon Eternal.
-In the Cloverway English adaptation, Junjun is only member of the Quartet to retain her original name and her voice actor was Brandi Ward.
+She is voiced by Kumiko Watanabe, and by Yuuko Hara in the Crystal film, Sailor Moon Eternal.
+In the Cloverway English adaptation, Junjun is the only member of the Quartet to retain her original name and her voice actor was Brandi Ward.
 In the Viz Media English adaptation and the Netflix English dub of the Eternal Movies, she is voiced by Erika Ishii.
 In the musicals she is played by Hitomi Tomashino and Niki Ajima.